wjw1758548031/pv-docs-site/docs/petority/features/devices/Device Pairing.md

 title: Device Pairing
 ---

-# Device Pairing and WiFi Configuration for Petority
+# Device Pairing and WiFi Configuration

 Petority offers a seamless process for pairing your device and configuring WiFi settings.
 This ensures you can effectively monitor your pet's activities and receive timely notifications.